mecid/mecid.github.io/_posts/2025-02-11-task-cancellation-in-swift-concurrency.md

 }
 ```

-Here is the example of the Store type having an async search function.
-Inside the search function, we make an async network request.
-After that, we call the checkCancellation function on the Task type.
-The checkCancellation function is pretty simple; it throws an error whenever the task is already cancelled, and that way, we can stop the execution of the search function.
+Here is the example of the *Store* type having the async *search* function.
+Inside the *search* function, we make an async network request.
+After that, we call the *checkCancellation* function on the *Task* type.
+The *checkCancellation* function is pretty simple; it throws an error whenever the task is already cancelled, and that way, we can stop the execution of the *search* function.

 In our example, we just catch the error and clean the results variable.
-In more complex cases, you might have multiple sequenced async calls, and the checkCancellation function can save you from doing unnecessary work.
+In more complex cases, you might have multiple sequenced async calls, and the *checkCancellation* function can save you from doing unnecessary work.

 ```swift
 @MainActor @Observable final class Store {